Webhooks and Eventhandling

-In order to register multiple webhooks at once you can pass an array containing all desired events.
+In order to register multiple webhooks at once you can pass an array containing all desired events to the

 Whenever an event is triggered the corresponding URL is called.
 The POST request contains the json-information about the event which you can use to fetch the corresponding resource which in turn can be used to update the state of the order/payment in your shop.

-Just add the following code to the controller of the URL you registered, fetch the json from the event payload and inject it to the method
+Just add the following code to the handler of the URL you registered, fetch the JSON from the event payload and inject it to the method

 The method will fetch the corresponding resource object and return it.

 $unzer = new UnzerSDK\Unzer('s-priv-xxxxxxxxxx'); $jsonRequest = file_get_contents('php://input'); $resource = $unzer->fetchResourceFromEvent($jsonRequest);

 After that you can determine the type of the resource and handle it accordingly.
 Please refer to the latest integration examples for a working example implementation of webhooks and the event handling.

 In order to releave our webhook servers and message queues from your events, we need you to acknowledge them by returning the HTTP success code (200).
 This will tell the server that you have successfully received the event and there is no need to send it again.

 We recommend to use one of the following ways to handle and acknowledge incoming events: